 Infections — Hemochromatosis can increase the risk of infections with specific types of bacteria.
 Accumulation of iron in immune cells interferes with their ability to fight off certain bacteria, and other bacteria grow well in an iron-rich environment.

-- Joint pain — The cause of joint pain in people with hemochromatosis is incompletely understood.
+●Joint pain — The cause of joint pain in people with hemochromatosis is not completely understood.
 One hypothesis is that the excess iron leads to the collection of calcium crystals in the joint spaces.
 These crystals can cause joint pain and, over time, joint deformity.
 About 44 percent of people who have symptoms at the time of diagnosis have joint pain.
 The joints of the hands, especially the knuckles of the second and third fingers, are most commonly affected.

-- Diabetes mellitus — Accumulation of iron in the pancreas can interfere with insulin production and cause diabetes mellitus.
+●Diabetes mellitus — Accumulation of iron in the pancreas can interfere with insulin production and cause diabetes mellitus.
 About one-half of people who have symptoms at the time of diagnosis have diabetes.
-(See "Patient information: Diabetes mellitus type 2: Overview (Beyond the Basics)".)
+(See "Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)".)

 In women, pituitary damage can lead to amenorrhea (absence of menstrual periods), although women with hemochromatosis seldom experience loss of libido or premature menopause.
-(See "Patient information: Sexual problems in men (Beyond the Basics)" and "Patient information: Absent or irregular periods (Beyond the Basics)".)
+(See "Patient education: Sexual problems in men (Beyond the Basics)" and "Patient education: Absent or irregular periods (Beyond the Basics)".)

-- Thyroid disease — Accumulation of iron in the thyroid gland can cause hypothyroidism (poor thyroid function) in about 10 percent of people with hemochromatosis.
-(See "Patient information: Hypothyroidism (underactive thyroid) (Beyond the Basics)".)
+●Thyroid disease — Accumulation of iron in the thyroid gland can cause hypothyroidism (poor thyroid function) in about 10 percent of people with hemochromatosis.
+(See "Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)".)

 It is important to diagnose hereditary hemochromatosis early in the course of the disease because early treatment can help prevent complications.
 Diagnostic tests can help differentiate hemochromatosis from other conditions that mimic hemochromatosis, such as alcoholic liver disease.
 Tests can also determine the severity of hemochromatosis and the presence of complications.